radhikavraghavan5/Naive-Bayes-classifier-for-SMS-Spam-Filtering/README.md

 Building a Spam Filter with Naive Bayes
 [Originally published on Towards Data Science](https://towardsdatascience.com/how-to-build-and-apply-naive-bayes-classification-for-spam-filtering-2b8d3308501)

-Introduction
-Nowadays, communication channels are constantly attacked by fraudulent mechanisms, which tend to "steal" time and money from people and organizations.
-Spamming activity is one of them and wastes people's time, while also "eats up" a lot of network bandwidth.
-Data Science could not be absent from this battle front and, fortunately, it is capable to offer valuable solutions.

 # Scope
 This project aims to build a Spam Filter using Python, which classifies new messages as spam or ham, by utilizing the Mutlinomial Naive Bayes Theorem.
 Its accuracy aims for a ratio of above 90%, or else, we expect that more than 90% of the new messages will be classified correctly.